glycerine/greenpack/README.md

 Notice the only thing that changed with respect to the msgpack2 encoding is that the the fieldnames have been extended to contain a version and a type clue.

 The central idea of greenpack: start with msgpack2, and append version numbers and type clues to the end of the field names when stored on the wire.
-We say type "clues" because the type information clarifies the original size and signed-ness of the type, which adds the missing detail to integers needed to fully reconstruct the original schema from the data presented.
+We say type "clues" because the type information clarifies the original size and signed-ness of the type, which adds the missing detail to integers needed to fully reconstruct the original data from the serialization.
 This address the problem that commonly msgpack2 implementations ignore the spec and encode numbers using the smallest unsigned type possible, which corrupts the original type information and can induce decoding errors for large and negative numbers.

 The version `zid` number gives us the ability to evolve our data without crashes.